bertrandplez/Turbospectrum2019/README.md

 New release on May 28, 2021 with a few small bug corrections: v19.1.4

 2022-Mar-24: Modification of a couple of read statements in bsyn.f avoiding a crash with older ifort versions.
-Following a suggestion by Matthias Steffen.
 No new release created.
 You may update by downloading the latest version of the routine.

+2022-May-10: These modifications were removed, due to problems arising with modern compilers.
+A couple of small changes added elsewhere.

 Further development of the code with NLTE capability (v20) is currently made in a private repository, soon to become public (2022).
 The v19 public repository has not been archived, and is open to improvements by anyone.